 Heritage conservation is widely recognized as an important strategy for identifying and protecting built and landscape heritage resources.
 Conservation of heritage buildings and historic places represents the past history and culture of a nation, provides a sense of identity and continuity in a fast changing world for future generations and is a vital element of sustainable community development.

-The certificate will enhance the practice of heritage professionals, consultants and policy makers.
 Curriculum content explores the links between heritage conservation theory and practice through the lens of research, policy analysis and design intervention at different scales, from a single site to a broad landscape complex.

 This project is supported by the Government of Alberta through the Alberta Historical Resources Foundation.
 Scholarship funding is available to qualified students.

 The Built and Landscape Heritage certificate is intended for early and mid-career practitioners in architecture, landscape architecture, planning, engineering and other related disciplines who want to acquire specialized knowledge and skills related to heritage conservation.
 It will be of particular interest to students wishing to acquire heritage conservation knowledge and skills in a Canadian context, with a view to the best practice in the field, regionally, nationally and internationally.

 A course-based certificate in Built and Landscape Heritage is usually considered a final degree.